-When you have finished editing your unit outline, it is recommended that it should undergo peer review, as clause 6.3 of Rule 2 - Academic Assessment [Word 46KB] stipulates that:
+When you have finished editing your unit outline, it is recommended that it should undergo peer review, as clause 5.3.2 Rule 6 - Admission, Assessment and Student Progress [DOC 69KB] stipulates that:

-Unit requirements... must not be changed except in exceptional circumstances and with the approval of the head of school, in which case students will receive adequate warning and consultation followed by written confirmation.
+Unit requirements... must not be changed except in exceptional circumstances and with the approval of the Head of Academic Unit, in which case students will receive adequate warning and consultation followed by written confirmation.